United States Telecom Association v. FCC (2016): Background

-Back in 2007, the Federal Communications Commission (FCC) censured Comcast for violating the commission's network neutrality principles when it interfered with its users' access to peer-to-peer networking applications.
+In 2007, the Federal Communications Commission (FCC) censured Comcast for violating the commission's network neutrality principles when it interfered with its users' access to peer-to-peer networking applications.
 This resulted in the court challenge Comcast Corp. v.
 FCC in 2010, in which the U.S. Court of Appeals for the District of Columbia held that the FCC did not have ancillary jurisdiction over the content delivery choices of Internet service providers under the language of the Communications Act of 1934.

 In that ruling, the Circuit Court hinted that it would accept separate jurisdictional arguments under other provisions of the 1934 Communications Act or the 1996 Telecommunications Act.
 This prompted the FCC to establish new rules regarding non-discriminatory delivery of Internet content.
 The updated rules were released later that year as the FCC Open Internet Order of 2010.
 These rules would forbid ISPs from blocking or slowing online services.
 The industry was unhappy with those new rules as well, with Verizon taking the lead in another court challenge, requesting judicial review of the Open Internet Order, again at the Circuit Court for the District of Columbia, with a charge that the FCC had again surpassed its regulatory authority.

 In Verizon Communications Inc. v.
 FCC in 2014, the circuit court ruled that the FCC could not compel ISPs to refrain from discrimination because such a regulation could only be enforced against entities that the commission had classified as "telecommunications services" under the provisions of the 1934 Communications Act, while the commission had already classified cable broadband Internet, and later wireless Internet, as an "information service" per this process as far back as 2002.
 However, the court hinted that the FCC could require Internet service providers to exercise network neutrality by reclassifying them as "telecommunications services" that were in turn required to act as common carriers.

 In 2014, FCC Chairman Tom Wheeler responded to that decision by stating that the commission would not appeal the Verizon ruling, but would instead take the court's advice on reclassification of Internet service providers in the interests of non-discriminatory content delivery.
 In 2015, the FCC reclassified Internet service providers as "telecommunications services" under the Communications Act of 1934, as had been suggested by the judges in the Verizon ruling.

 This led to yet another Circuit court challenge from the industry.
 The United States Telecom Association (USTA) filed suit against the FCC immediately after the reclassification, this time claiming arbitrary and capricious regulatory changes in violation of the Administrative Procedure Act, and that the Commission lacked the statutory authority to enact the reclassification.